 What is campylobacteriosis?

 Campylobacteriosis is an infection caused by bacteria called Campylobacter.
-It affects the intestinal tract and, rarely, the bloodstream.
+It affects the intestinal tract (gut) and causes diarrhea.

 Who gets campylobacteriosis?